Rating: ![]()

 But where Trigun is most surprising is its earnest examination of the Christian principles of love of life, forgiveness, and redemption.
 (These ideals are held in many religions, but the focus in Trigun is clearly on the Christian flavor.)

-Impressively, these three different threads--comedy, action, and moral drama--all tie together surprisingly well.
-After a relatively light and largely episodic first season, it uses the season opening recap episode to unequivocally declare the change in mood and remind the viewer of the important bits of story scattered about.
+These three different threads--comedy, action, and moral drama--all tie together surprisingly well.
+After a relatively light and largely episodic first season, it uses the season-opening recap episode to unequivocally declare the change in mood and remind the viewer of the important bits of story hiding among the slapstick.
 Even then, it eases into the transition slowly enough not to be jarring.
-The result is fun, exciting to watch, and if you're willing to get caught up in it and devote a bit of thought, even rather deep.
+The result is fun, exciting to watch, and, if you're willing to get caught up in it and devote a bit of thought, rather deep.

 In the end, though, the characters hold Trigun together.
 There are a variety of exaggerated and somewhat generic minor players who are at least fun.
 However, the main characters, despite outward appearances, are a surprisingly interesting and multifaceted lot.